 for Veterans and the Public

-Ways to deal with feelings of anger include the following:
+Ways to deal with feelings of anger and other challenges include the following:

-- Talk about your feelings with others, such as people in a support group, or with a counselor, friend, or social worker.
+- Talk about your feelings with others, such as people in a support group, or with a psychologist, social worker or friend.